View on GitHub

 client::play_json_interactive(phrase1_json)?;

-// Switch to phrase 2 mid-phrase without audio gaps
+// Switch to phrase 2 mid-phrase without silence gaps

 Server Time Synchronization

-// Retrieve server time for precise timing control
+// Get server time for precise timing control

 let current_time = client::get_server_time()?;